tilt-dev/tilt.build/docs/example_python.md

 In this example, we use [`local_resource`](local_resource.html), which lets you locally run scripts, shell code, or servers.
 We add a `local_resource` to our
 [Tiltfile](https://github.com/windmilleng/tilt-example-python/blob/master/1-measured/Tiltfile)
 that records the current time, then kicks off an update.
-We've also modified our server itself to read that start time and print the time elapsed.

 ```python
 # Records the current time, then kicks off a server update.